-The event that announced the breaking of the taboo—even if at an unbearable price to the Meshulam family and the creation of an environment of memory that has grown over the years —was Uzi Meshulam and his followers’ sit-in in his barricaded home in Yehud, demanding that the archives be opened and light be shed on one of the most regrettable affairs in the history of the State of Israel.
-That request was not accepted, of course, and through police trickery and lies and massive, across-the-board support from the media, Rabbi Uzi Meshulam was denounced as a violent psychopath and was arrested and jailed—and remained under complete supervision until the day he died.
-That is a classic example of the violent practices employed by agents of the sites of memory, which are a direct product of their fear of having the hegemony overthrown.
+The event that announced the breaking of the taboo—even if at an unbearable price to the Meshulam family and the creation of an environment of memory that has grown over the years —was Rabbi Uzi Meshulam and his followers’ sit-in in his home in Yehud, a small town in the eastern outskirts of Tel Aviv, demanding that the archives be opened and light be shed on one of the most unforgettable affairs in the history of the State of Israel.
+That request was not accepted, of course, and through police trickery and lies and massive, across-the-board support from the media, Rabbi Uzi Meshulam was denounced as a violent psychopath, then arrested and jailed—and remained under state surveillance until the day he died.
+This is a classic example of the violent practices employed by agents of the sites of memory, which are a direct product of their fear of having the hegemony overthrown.

-The missing children affair did not disappear though, from the agenda of families from Yemen, the Near East, and the Balkans.
-Over time, as Rabbi Meshulam had argued from the beginning, is became clear that there were instances of kidnapping from families of Iraqi, Bulgarian, and other backgrounds.
+Nonetheless, the missing children affair did not disappear from the agenda of families from Yemen, the Near East, and the Balkans.
+Over time, as Rabbi Meshulam had argued from the beginning, it became clear that there were instances of kidnapping from families of Iraqi, Bulgarian, and other backgrounds.
 Rabbi Meshulam’s activism came together, among other things, as a reaction to the establishment’s practice of ignoring appeals by the parents of kidnapped children as far back as the 1950s and 1960s.
-Because of the establishment’s stonewalling and its unwillingness to accept the demand for an investigation, in 1966 a “Public Committee for the Discovery of the Missing Yemenite Children” was established as a sort of environment of memory so that the children’s disappearance would not disappear.
+Because of the establishment’s stonewalling and its unwillingness to accept the demand for an investigation, in 1966 a “Public Committee for the Discovery of the Missing Yemenite Children” was established as a sort of environment of memory so that the children’s disappearance would not be deleted from the collective memory.
 In its wake, a government commission of inquiry was set up in 1967, “The Commission for Discovering the Yemenite Children,” known also as the Bahaloul–Minkowski Commission.
-That commission’s conclusions were submitted in 1968, and they argued that most of the children had died, dismissing claims of children’s disappearance on “disorder…mass immigration… population migrations….”
-In the 1980s, as hundred more testimonies about kidnapped children were gathered, the topic returned to the public agenda, and in 1988 a second commission of inquiry was established, known as “The State Commission of Inquiry into the Disappearance of Yemenite Children,” headed by Judge Shalgi.
+That commission’s conclusions were submitted in 1968, and its overall conclusion was that most of the children had died, dismissing claims of children’s disappearance as the result of “disorder…mass immigration… population migrations….”
+In the 1980s, as hundreds more testimonies about kidnapped children were gathered, the topic returned to the public agenda, and in 1988 a second commission of inquiry was established, known as “The State Commission of Inquiry into the Disappearance of Yemenite Children,” headed by Judge Dr. Moshe Shalgi.
 This commission too found, unsurprisingly, that the reasons adduced by the previous commission were still valid and that no information had been found that would “lead to a suspicion of criminal action.”